-Our Christchurch team of leading Dermatologists and Melanographers have been detecting and diagnosing melanoma and other skin cancers for over two decades.
+Our friendly Christchurch team has been detecting and diagnosing melanoma and other skin cancers for over two decades.

 The main cause of melanoma is overexposure to the sun.
 Sunburn is especially damaging to the skin.
 If someone in your family has or has had any type of skin cancer, you could have a higher risk of getting melanoma.
 Light-skinned people are a risk group, and if you have had many sunburns in the past you are at a higher risk of melanoma.

 Tanning beds can also increase the risk.
 A weakened immune system can put you in a risk group.
 If you have moles that look abnormal, you can have a higher risk of developing this common type of skin cancer.